Hildur Björg Kjartansdóttir

-Hildur Björg Kjartansdóttir (born 18 November 1994) is an Icelandic professional basketball player who plays for Valur in the Úrvalsdeild kvenna and the Icelandic national basketball team.
-She was named the Icelandic Women's Basketball Player of the Year in 2017 and 2018.
+Hildur Björg Kjartansdóttir (born 18 November 1994) is an Icelandic former basketball player.
+She was named the Icelandic Women's Basketball Player of the Year twice, in 2017 and 2018, and was a four time selection to the Úrvalsdeild Domestic All-First Team.
+During her career, she won the Icelandic championship three times and the Icelandic Cup once.

+Outside of Iceland, Hildur played college basketball for Texas–Rio Grande Valley and professionally in Spain and Belgium.